tarwn/lessthandot-hugo/blogs/content/posts/2009-09-13-cte-and-hierarchical-queries.md

 select * from cte_toInsert order by Item, Amount DESC OPTION (MAXRECURSION 10) </pre>

 <p>
-  Here is another interesting problem where I had to use Nikola&#8217;s help to come up to the final solution:
+  Here is another interesting problem where I had to use Nikola's help to come up to the final solution:
 </p>

 <p>